-A certain somewhat unfamiliar circle of light burns brightly in the sky above the Chiltern Hills on the bluebird morning Andrew Theaker (Sales & Op’s Manager for Aussie Grit Apparel) and I meet with adventure cycling sages James and Nigel from ADVNTR.
+A certain somewhat unfamiliar circle of light burns brightly in the sky above the Chiltern Hills, about an hour’s drive north-west of London.
+On the bluebird morning Andrew Theaker from Aussie Grit Apparel and I meet with adventure cycling sages James and Nigel from ADVNTR.
 Today, I will lose my gravel-bike innocence, and even the prodigal sun has returned from wherever the hell it’s been partying for the previous 6 months or so, to see what happens.

 Sadly, the solar power has been switched on a little late to dry out the early part of our planned route, which sees us battle across Berkhamsted Common bridleways bestrewn with big puddles and tyre-munching sludgy mud.